Quake in Yunnan, China, kills two - CGTN TV

-The quake hit at a depth of 12 kilometers (7.46 miles) and was followed by aftershocks, EMSC said bit.ly/3vbggBA.
+The quake hit at a depth of 12 kilometers (7.46 miles) and was followed by aftershocks, EMSC said.

 It quoted authorities as saying the collapse of some roads along with landslides had cut some transportation lines, but electricity, telephones and internet were still working.